SMILES 4U

 It will take time for your surgical sites to heal, but once they do, we’ll begin discussions regarding how best to replace your missing teeth.
 Because tooth loss can lead to worsening oral health if left untreated (i.e., additional tooth and bone loss), Dr. Kandov may suggest a dental bridge, dentures, or dental implants.

 Dr. Olga Kandov is a trusted dentist who believes in providing patients with clear and concise information when it comes to their treatments and cost.
 When learning you need to have a tooth removed, it may feel like an overwhelming thought, especially since it requires an invasive procedure.
-But apart from the actual removal process, what is the cost of tooth extractions in Doylestown?
+But apart from the actual removal process, what is the cost of tooth extractions?
 To help answer this question, review the following information and call our office with any additional concerns.

 Once a tooth is removed from the mouth, we must make plans to replace it (unless it is a wisdom tooth).
 If the jawbone is not dense enough, we will need to perform a bone graft before moving forward with any type of restorative tooth replacement.
 This will add to the overall cost, but it is necessary, as it helps to build and strengthen the facial structure so that it can support your customized prosthetic and restoration.